fb39ca4/ficlet/README.md

 Then, open the bookmark while veiwing a fanfiction.net or fictionpress.com story.

 Tested on Firefox 25, Chrome 30, and Internet Explorer 10 (Desktop and Metro).

+If the script appears to stop working when the title bar is displaying [Compressing], clear your browser cache and reload the webpage.

 Todo: Cover images, more metadata.